Tarsow/tarmath/README.md

 # tarmath
-A calculator with many functions, designed for people who need something with more functions than the basic calculator.
+A calculator with many uses, designed for people who need something with more functions than the basic calculator.